RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition

 \textbf{Dual-Track Evaluation.} The evaluation of an instance consists of two complementary components: \begin{itemize}[leftmargin=*] \item \textbf{Patch Verification:} The agent is expected to generate a patch that satisfies all \emph{FTP} tests while preserving existing behaviors validated by \emph{PTP} tests.
 A patch is considered functionally correct if it passes all required tests in the evaluation environment.

 \item \textbf{Reasoning Assessment:} We employ a summarizer LLM to post-process the interaction traces between the agent controller and the underlying LLM.
-These traces are converted into a structured representation that aligns with the predefined \emph{Reasoning Ground Truth} schema.
-If the agent successfully produces a valid patch, we further enrich the summarized reasoning by applying the same patch-driven back-inference procedure used to construct the \emph{Reasoning Ground Truth}, extracting additional information such as file localization, specific implementation tasks, and abstract task steps.
-Finally, the resulting structured reasoning is systematically compared with the \emph{Reasoning Ground Truth}.
+These traces are converted into a structured representation that aligns with the predefined \dx{\emph{Reference Reasoning}} schema.
+If the agent successfully produces a valid patch, we further enrich the summarized reasoning by applying the same patch-driven back-inference procedure used to construct the \dx{\emph{Reference Reasoning}}, extracting additional information such as file localization, specific implementation tasks, and abstract task steps.
+Finally, the resulting structured reasoning is systematically compared with the \dx{\emph{Reference Reasoning}}.
 Detailed evaluation metrics are presented in Section~\ref{sec:evaluationMetrics}. \end{itemize}